Anteste/WebMap/README.md

 ```
 $ git clone https://github.com/Anteste/WebMap.git
 $ cd WebMap
-$ chmod +x install.sh
-$ sudo ./install.sh
+$ ./install.sh
 $ sudo webmap
 ```

 # ✨ Other
-* This project is free and Open Source so use it as you want
+* This project is free and open source, under the [MIT](./LICENSE).
+* You can contribute to this project by proposing pull requests.